 Unzip the file to the current folder: ‘ My Toolboxes’.

-Copy the soildb_US_2003_BatchImport database.mdb file to a new folder location where it can be easily found for future use.
-The download tools will ask for the location of this database when importing the tabular data.
+Copy the soildb_US_2003_BatchImport.mdb file to a new folder location where it can be easily found for future use.
+The download tools will ask for the location of this SSURGO Template database when importing the tabular data.

 Processing Strategies